๐Ÿ”ฅ DeepEval for TypeScript is now in beta. Read the announcement.

 • Pass --save=dotenv[:path] to write settings (including secrets) to a dotenv file (default: .env.local).

-To set the model and token cost for Anthropic you would run:
+To set the model and token cost for Anthropic, and then view the settings it wrote, you would run:

 deepeval set-anthropic -m claude-3-7-sonnet-latest -i 0.000003 -o 0.000015 --save=dotenv